pooltogether/v4-docs/docs/design/TwabController.md

 **The newest Observation before the end timestamp of a finalized period N is guaranteed to be an accurate snapshot of history since we know it will never be overwritten**.
 The data included in this Observation allows us to accurately reproduce a temporary Observation at any time between (inclusive) this Observation and the end time of period N.

 **When we are calculating average balances across time ranges if we are able to accurately recreate temporary Observations on both ends of the time range and have been capturing time-weighted balances throughout the time range then we are able to accurately reproduce the average time-weighted balance held across that time period.**

-> Inclusivity of the start/end of the period time ranges is an implementation detail that is not yet finalized.

 ### Sample Loss of Historic Information